SockeTopp/blackhawk/readme.md

 ### Story
 The idea of a web-based search tool emerged as I was studying for my exam in Compiler Construction at University.
 As some of you may know the field of compiler construction is quite extensive and covers a lot of different topics such as lexical analysis, intermediate representation, code optimization, parsers and code generation to name a few.

 At my University most of the lecture slides are uploaded as Portable Document Format (PDF) files on a course website so that students can take part of the core content in every course.
-The number of slides various but usually yields from 1-3 different pdf files for each topic.
+The number of slides varies but usually yields from 1-3 different pdf files for each topic.
 Needless to say you spend a lot of time reading slides and course literature in order to study for the final exam.

 As I was typing Ctrl + F... in a pdf file to see if what I was looking for existed in that pdf file, the idea suddenly hit me.
 What if there was some kind of tool that lets you scan all pdfs file on a website and lets you know which once that are of your interest?
 That was the main idea here.
 So right after the exam period I started coding.